Phishing tips for employees to prevent email attacks

 Many attacks can be identified by adhering to these phishing tips.

-When phishing tips aren't enough – comprehensive anti-phishing security from Mimecast
+When phishing tips aren't enough – comprehensive anti-phishing services from Mimecast

 Phishing tips alone can't protect an organization from phishing and spear-phishing attacks 100% of the time.
 That's why Mimecast offers anti phishing technology in a cloud-based subscription service that is part of a comprehensive solution for email security, archiving, continuity and compliance.